 Environmental Compliance

-Item 45 – If the applicant believes an emergency situation exists such that it should be granted a waiver from the requirement to complete the Environmental Compliance process prior to the proposed antenna structure's construction, the applicant should answer 'Y' here, attach its justification for the requested waiver, and skip Questions 46-49.
+Item 45 - If the applicant believes a situation exists such that it should be granted a waiver from the requirement to complete the Environmental Compliance process prior to the proposed antenna structure’s construction, including cases where the applicant is seeking to extend beyond 60 days the deployment of a temporary antenna structure that is exempt from environmental notification pursuant to 47 C.F.R. § 17.4(c)(1)(vii) or is seeking a waiver of other criteria of this exemption, the applicant should answer 'Y' here, attach its justification for the requested waiver, and skip Questions 46-49.
 The Commission will review the application to determine whether to grant the waiver.

+Note: Applicants may request only a single extension of the temporary structures exemption, and should specify the additional period of time requested.
+The requested extension may be for no more than 60 additional days.
+To support the request, applicants must provide documentation showing that the need to keep the exempted temporary structure in place beyond the initial 60 days is due to changed circumstances or information that emerged after the exempted temporary structure was deployed.

 ITEM 46A – Indicate whether or not another federal agency is taking responsibility for environmental review of this structure.